fortedigital/Forte.WebScraper/README.md

        urlcontains:%value%
        urlnotcontains:%value%
     ```

+ Extractors:

+ - innerhtml extractor - extracts inner html of an element

  Selectors:

  Both CSS and XPath are valid selectors.
 However XPath has to be written in special format: